Disneyland Paris Itinerary: 2 Parks in 1 Day

 Disneyland Paris consists of two parks just a few minutes’ walk apart.
 Disneyland Park is where you’ll want to spend most of your time.
 It has the fairytale castle, classic characters, and plenty of rides and attractions.

-While two days at Disney Paris would make for a more relaxed trip, we managed to experience the highlights of both parks in one day.
+While two days at Disney Paris would make for a more relaxed trip, Simon and I managed to experience the highlights of both parks in one day on our first trip (and have since gone back many times).

 Contents

+• To follow this Disneyland Paris 2 parks 1 day itinerary, you need to buy a one day/ two parks ticket in advance (they aren’t sold at the gate).
+Prices vary depending on the date.
 You can buy tickets on the Disneyland Paris website or on Get Your Guide or Klook.
-They usually have the same prices and you just show the QR code to enter.
+They usually have the same prices, and you just show the QR code to enter.

-See my post on the best Disneyland Paris Tips for more details on booking tickets, hotels, and transport.
+See my post on the best Disneyland Paris Tips for more details on booking tickets, hotels, transport, and lots of other advice.

 Back to Contents

-The difference between Disneyland Paris’ two parks is striking.
+What’s the difference between Disneyland Paris’ two parks?

 Disneyland Park